ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 are young men to rocks and mountains?
 Oh! what hours of transport we shall spend!
 And when we do return, it shall not be like other travellers, without being able to give one accurate idea of anything.
-We will know where we have gone--we will recollect what we have seen.
+We will know where we have gone -- we will recollect what we have seen.
 Lakes, mountains, and rivers shall not be jumbled together in our imaginations; nor when we attempt to describe any particular scene, will we begin quarreling about its relative situation.
 Let our